Reclamation of Wellington Harbour: 1960s and container shipping

 The final phase of reclamation took place in the 1960s and 1970s.
 A government report in 1967 recommended the adoption of containerisation and that Wellington should be one of the two New Zealand container ports.
 With containerisation came new roll-on/roll-off cargo handling methods that require more land adjacent to ships' berths.
 This resulted in the start of an extension to the Aotea Quay reclamation.
 Reclamation was carried out on both sides of Queens Wharf and the Wellington Harbour Board Container Terminal was created by a large reclamation at Thorndon.

 The first container ship berthed on 19 June 1971.
 The container terminal has 24.3 hectares of back-up space capable of holding 6,284 containers.

+Evans Bay

+Land along the western side of Evans Bay, a large bay in Wellington Harbour, was reclaimed from the early 1900s to create what is now Evans Bay Parade, and in 1906 spoil from the lowering of Constable Street and construction of the Hataitai tram tunnel was used to reclaim land from shallow mudflats at the head of Evans Bay.
+Further reclamation until the 1920s created Kilbirnie Park.
+Land was also reclaimed at Greta Point.
+In the 1950s another big reclamation project took place at the head of Evans Bay as part of the works for the new Wellington Airport.
+Cobham Drive was built on the newly reclaimed land.